ParallaxWave/games/README.md

 # My games
-1.Pong - a retro game recreated in Java
+1.Pong - a retro game I recreated in Java.